 The only icon on the Preview screen that we haven't discussed yet is the arrow-shaped icon on the bottom right.
 Tap it to send your snap to a friend.
 A send-to screen should open.
 You will then need to select recipients.
 Once done, send your snap by tapping the second arrow icon that appears.

 You might have noticed that one of the recipient options listed on the send-to screen said "My Story".
 This option will add your snap to your story, but again, we will discuss that in detail below.

 So, be ready to take a screenshot, if you want (though the recipient will be notified if you take a screenshot).
-You also get one free daily replay to view it again If you’ve already used your one free daily Replay, you can purchase additional replays by pressing and hold on a snap you just viewed.
+You also get one free daily replay to view it again.
 You must use your replay immediately.

-To send a story, which is basically a snap that exists for 24 hours and can broadcast to all your followers, tap the story icon from the preview screen.
+To make a story, which is basically a snap that exists for 24 hours and can be broadcasted to all your followers, tap the story icon from the Camera screen.
 It's right next to the download icon.
 If you send a story, your followers will be able to view it an unlimited number of times in one day.
 You will see who has viewed your story too.